 Most clamps are small enough tools to maneuver with one hand, but some can be large enough to require two-handed operation.
 The size won’t matter as much if you don’t plan on transporting the woodworking clamps from one job site to another.
 If you are constantly on the go, then our experts would suggest looking for one that can easily fit into your tool box.

-The best woodworking clamps are versatile and easily transportable in size.
+Woodworking clamps should be versatile and easily transportable in size.
 There are even some options that are small enough to fit into your pocket.
 Our team suggests looking at the size of your projects and your workspace to determine the measurement of the clamps before considering portability.
 You want the product to perform to the best of its ability and not have to compromise the performance for the size.

 What clamps do I need for woodworking?